SarahSaadain/aDNA/README.md

 Bger1_S_326862_S37_R1_001.fastq.gz
 ```

-#### Renaming the raw reads files
+#### Manually renaming the raw reads files

-For renaming the raw read files, use the `rename.py` script located in the `resources/` folder in the root directory of the project.
+For manually renaming the raw read files, use the `rename.py` script located in the `resources/` folder in the root directory of the project.

 ##### Usage